Labs & Facilities

 Based on an industry partnership with global-music provider MixRadio, the Digital Music Lab within the School of the Arts conducts research on music-download data from sociological, cultural and musicological perspectives.
 The lab’s database currently contains the metadata of over 1.3 billion music downloads—one of the largest commercially generated music-download database within academia anywhere in the world.

 The Gaming Scalabilty Environment is an interdisciplinary research lab located at the McMaster Innovation Park.
-Funded by the Canada Foundation for Innovation, G-ScalE brings together researchers from the Humanities (Andrew Mactavish), Engineering (Jacques Carette), and the Library (Jeff Trzeciak) to investigate the effects of visual scale on gaming experience and to apply these findings to the development of games that visually scale from the very small to the very big.
+Funded by the Canada Foundation for Innovation (CFI), G-ScalE brings together researchers from the Humanities (Andrew Mactavish), Engineering (Jacques Carette), and the Library (Jeff Trzeciak) to investigate the effects of visual scale on gaming experience and to apply these findings to the development of games that visually scale from the very small to the very big.

 Language, Memory and Brain Lab (LMBLab)